Layendan/osuPulse/README.md

   </a>
 </p>

 osu!Pulse is a project I've been working on in my spare time meant to help osu! players find fun maps.
-Using [Kuuuube's](https://github.com/Kuuuube/osu_skills_rs?tab=readme-ov-file) implementation of [osu!Skills](https://osuskills.com/), players can find similar breatmaps per skillset and then expand those to their top plays and recently played beatmaps.
+Using [Kuuuube's](https://github.com/Kuuuube/osu_skills_rs?tab=readme-ov-file) implementation of [osu!Skills](https://osuskills.com/), players can find similar beatmaps per skillset and then expand those to their top plays and recently played beatmaps.

 ## Table of Contents